apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 `@since Oak 1.0.14, 1.2.3`

-By default the indexer would index all the nodes under the subtree where the index  definition is defined as per the indexingRule.
-In some cases its required to index nodes under certain path.
-For e.g. if index is defined for global fulltext index which include the complete repository you might want to exclude certain path which contains transient system data.

-For example if you application stores certain logs under `/var/log` and it is not supposed to be indexed as part of fulltext index then it can be excluded

-    /oak:index/assetType
+Sometimes, only nodes under certain paths should be indexed (`includedPaths`).

+If `includedPaths` is used, then `queryPaths` should be set to the same value(s).
+This is because `excludedPaths` and `includedPaths` *don't* affect the index selection logic for a query.
+Path restrictions of queries are only checked against `queryPaths`.

+The follow index definition causes nodes under `/content` and `/home` to be indexed:

+    /oak:index/abc
       - jcr:primaryType = "oak:QueryIndexDefinition"
       - compatVersion = 2
       - type = "lucene"
+      - includedPaths = ["/content", "/home"]
-      - excludedPaths = ["/var/log"]
+      - queryPaths = ["/content", "/home"]

-Above index definition would cause nodes under `/var/log` not to be indexed.
-In majority of case `excludedPaths` only makes sense.
-However in some cases it might be required to also specify explicit set of path which should be indexed.
-In that case make use of `includedPaths`

-Note that `excludedPaths` and `includedPaths` *does not* affect the index selection logic for a query i.e. if a query has any path restriction specified then that would not be checked against the `excludedPaths` and `includedPaths`.
+Sometimes, certain path should be excluded (`excludedPaths`), e.g. transient system data.
+If the application stores logs under `/var/log`, and this data is not supposed to be indexed, then it can be excluded, by setting `excludedPaths` to `["/var/log"]`.
+However it is typically better to set `includedPaths` and `queryPaths`.

 <a name="query-paths"></a>
 **queryPaths**